Â

 On Messenger, Meta is in the process of securing your personal messages with end-to-end encryption.

-End-to-end encrypted messages and calls ensure only you and the people you're communicating with can see or listen to what is sent, and no one else, not even Meta, can do so.
-Keep in mind, for reporting and optional features, you or someone in the chat may still choose to share messages with Meta.
+End-to-end encryption ensures only you and your contacts can see or hear your messages and calls.
+However, for reporting and optional features, you or someone in the chat may choose to share messages with Meta.

 What is not considered a personal message?

-Conversations you have with business accounts or in the channels and community chats described below are not personal messages.
+Conversations you have with business accounts, about commerce content in Marketplace chats, or in the channels and community chats described below are not personal messages.
 Depending on your location’s law, these types of conversations may be used to improve your experience with our products.
 These conversations can include:

 Visit our Privacy Policy to learn more about what information Meta collects and how we use it.